SuleymanCetiner/SQL-With-Python/README.md

 Step 3 : With multiple tables, intersecting them by "JOIN" clause.

 Step 4 : After query, if any special case, focusing on the reasons by statistical testing,visualizing etc.

+For this analysis, we used football ligues dataset.
+It can be reachable from Kaggle.

+We just trying to perform some filters, some merging operations and renaming group by operations.

+Query lists the results in desired format.